 It’s always useful to go back in time and understand the historical context of the food you make and the ingredients you use.

-This helps you to make an informed choice as a consumer about what food to cook and how, with a sceptical mind and less influence from advertising and marketing.
+This helps you to make an informed choice as a consumer about what food to cook and how, with a skeptical mind and less influence from advertising and marketing.

 Not that long ago, lard was actually a staple in every kitchen across America.
 The by-product of rendered animal fat, home cooks used lard as a cooking oil on the stove top and in the oven.
 Then, in the early 1900’s, came vegetable shortening.